 Problems with this approach

-- If the data validation list is on a separate sheet to the Table, it will not expand.
+- If the data validation list is on a separate sheet to the Table, it does not expand.

 - This method only works if the cells selected include the entire Table column (i.e., in our example, if you reference $A$4:$A$7 it will not expand when a new item is added as it is not the whole Table column).